thesse1/webmethods-api-gateway-staging/README.md

 | PROD_INT | BUILD_06 |
 | PROD_EXT | BUILD_07 |

 Users can overwrite this behavior with the `Build on which BUILD environment?` parameter in the deployment pipelines.
 Instead of the default value (`Default Mapping`), they can directly select one of the seven BUILD environments.
 All build jobs in this pipeline will then use the selected build environment for building the API projects.
-Users can use this feature to speed up the deployment process by selecting a BUILD environment that is currently idle, bypassing the default mechansim of assigning build jobs to BUILD environments by target stage.
+Users can use this feature to speed up the deployment process by selecting a BUILD environment that is currently idle, bypassing the default mechanism of assigning build jobs to BUILD environments by target stage.

 In addition to this mechanism (fixed build environments), the API Gateway Staging solution offers two alternative mechanisms for assigning build jobs to BUILD environments:
  - Dedicated build agents: This mechanism uses a separate Azure DevOps agent pool with seven build agents, each one assigned to one of the seven BUILD environments.
 Instead of assigning BUILD environments by target stage, this mechanism lets every build agent use its own, assigned BUILD environment when executing a build job.
 Azure DevOps will automatically assign the next build job to the next free build agent, leading to an optimal utilization of the seven BUILD environments.